 I personally feel that the motor power of the Mercedes EQB is not enough for a 7-seater.
 It is capped at 288 horsepower for most variants.
 But even with smaller motors, EQB manages an impressive zero to 60 mph time of 5.4 seconds.

-Mercedes EQB is laced with a 66.5 kWh battery pack which gives you a range in excess of 250 miles.
-Combining this with the fast charging capability of Mercedes EVs, EQB can be recharged from 10 to 80% in less than 30 minutes at a DC fast charging station.
+The Mercedes EQB features a 66.5 kWh battery pack that provides a range exceeding 250 miles.
+When you pair this with Mercedes EVs’ fast-charging capability, you can recharge the EQB from 10 to 80% in under 30 minutes at a DC fast charging station.

 Reviewers have complained that the third row of seats is not comfortable.
 So, we expect Mercedes to improve the comfort of 3rd-row seats in the upcoming models.